 Support for legacy OpenSSH SCP in Tectia Server is implemented using a command called scp1-compat-srv.
-When a client uses OpenSSH SCP to connect to Tectia Server, the server invokes this command.
+When a client uses OpenSSH version 8 or older SCP to connect to Tectia Server, the server invokes this command.
 Restrictions on remote commands apply also to OpenSSH-style SCP operations to the server.

-Users can also define forced commands for public keys in their authorization files or OpenSSH-style authorized_keys files.
-However, if a command is defined in the ssh-server-config.xml file, it overrides any commands defined in the authorization or authorized_keys files.
+Users can also define forced commands for public keys in their authorization files or OpenSSH-style authorized\keys files.
+However, if a command is defined in the ssh-server-config.xml file, it overrides any commands defined in the authorization or authorized\keys files.
 For more information, see the section called "Authorization File Options".